ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 <img src="computed-schedule.png" alt="The 10-day schedule generated from 10-10.csv." style="zoom:67%;" />

-If the "Save Schedule" menu item is selected (when it is enabled), the computed schedule the **SaveFileDialog** should be displayed.
+If the "Save Schedule" menu item is selected (when it is enabled), the **SaveFileDialog** should be displayed.
+It should not display a file name the first time it is shown, but subsequently, it should show the name of the last output file selected.
+The drop-down above the "Open" and "Cancel" buttons should read, "CSV spreadsheet files (\*.csv)", by default, though clicking it should allow "All files (\*.\*)" to be selected.

 If the user selects a file, the schedule should be written to the selected file in the format described in [Section 1.2.
 Output File Format](#1.2.
 Output File Format).
 If the file is written successfully, the message "File successfully saved." should be shown in a **MessageBox**.
 If any exception is thrown during the writing of the file, it should be displayed in a **MessageBox**.

 ## 4. Scheduling Algorithm and Data Structures

 In order to attempt to meet the scheduling goals, we will store the workers in a modified queue.
 The modification will allow us to dequeue the first (i.e., nearest to the front) worker qualified for a certain task.
 Thus, for each day, we will iterate through the tasks, scheduling a worker for each task on that day.
 We find the worker to schedule for that task by dequeuing the first worker qualified for that task.
 We then enqueue that worker to the back of the queue.
 Thus, the algorithm will always give preference to those workers who have been idle the longest.
 However, this algorithm will not always produce an optimal schedule.

 We will implement this modified queue using a *doubly-linked list*.
 A doubly-linked list is similar to a linked list, but each cell in the list contains a reference to the *previous* cell in the list, in addition to the reference to the next cell in the list.
 Furthermore, we will use two *header cells* - one at the front and the other at the back.
 These header cells won't contain meaningful data, but will simply be used to keep track of the beginning and end of the list.
-The doubly-linked lists therefore is structured as follows:
+The doubly-linked list therefore is structured as follows:

 ![A doubly-linked list.](doubly-linked-list.png)